Packaging j4-dmenu-desktop

 If you have experience with C or C++, you can see that upstream forgot to include a header file.
 The release has probably worked on their computer, but it doesn’t work now because it depends on nonstandard header file pulling which is not a sign of good C++ code.
 Thankfully the solution is pretty simple.

 If you do not have experience with C or C++, you’ll have to ask for help or try to look for a patch elsewhere.
-Sometimes the fix has been already implemented in master.
+Sometimes the fix has been already implemented in upstream’s development version.
 You can then get this patch and respectfully ask upstream to make a newer release including the fix.

 Or you can get “inspired” by other repositories like the official Arch repo, the AUR, Alpine repos or elsewhere. https://repology.org/ is your friend.